 Crude tanker orderbook

-The crude (DBO) tanker orderbook rose steadily for many months.
-The orderbook data tell us how many ships have been ordered and how many are under construction.
+The crude tanker orderbook has risen steadily for many months.
+Orderbook data tell us how many ships have been ordered and how many are under construction.
 The orderbook level helps us assess companies’ expectations of future rates and industry profitability.

-If the orderbook level continues to rise and demand doesn’t rise at the same pace, we could see an oversupply of tankers in the market.
-This would obstruct the rise in tanker rates.
-It will have a negative impact on Frontline (FRO), Nordic American Tankers (NAT), Teekay Tankers (TNK), Euronav (EURN), DHT Holdings (DHT), and Tsakos Energy Navigation (TNP).
+There’s a possibility of an oversupply of tankers in the market, which will have a negative impact on companies such as Frontline (FRO), Nordic American Tankers (NAT), Teekay Tankers (TNK), Euronav (EURN), DHT Holdings (DHT), and Tsakos Energy Navigation (TNP).